Shakti: Using structure-specific, complex magnetic wave forms to facilitate experiences and growth termed ‘religious, mystic, and/or spiritual.’

 Repeated stimulation of the left amygdala (associated with positive affect) and the right hippocampus (associated with a positive cognitive style) will, over time, raise the baseline activity of these two structures, allowing individuals to learn a positive emotive and cognitive style, in addition to facilitating altered state experiences.
 This is postulated to be within the range of personality alterations described popularly as ‘Spiritual Transformation’.

 A second hypothesis to explain the effects of complex magnetic signals, is less well-explored, although it still cannot be ruled out.
-Dynamic Stabilization (41) is the name given to a proposed process whereby rarely-accessed memories are initiated (usually during sleep) for their normal maintenance.
-A vestibular mechanism might be invoked to maintain it’s functional integrity and emerge to the experient as a dream of flying.
+Dynamic Stabilization (41) is the name given to a proposed process whereby rarely accessed memories are initiated (usually during sleep) for their normal maintenance.
+A vestibular mechanism might be invoked, to maintain its functional integrity and appear as a dream of flying.
 Complex magnetic signals might evoke matrices of neurons more likely to be initiated for their stabilization.
 The notion relies heavily on that of use-dependency, as well as corroborating the perspective from which religious, mystic, and spiritual experiences emerge as normal brain functions, not dissimilar from learning and memory.

 A third hypothesis is that the effects are actually unusual examples of learning and memory, based on the observation that the effects of a single session taper off in three to four days.
 Dr. Persinger (10) “The analogy would be similar to the time required to consolidate new experiences and their probability of occurring in dreams.
 There are two declining curves in traditional memory studies.
 The first, the Ebbinghaus curve, shows a massive loss of detail within about one day.
 The second, which is more relevant for narrative data and experiential emotive data, shows a decrease over about three days after which the amount of detail asymptotes.”
 Instances where Shakti effects endure would be explained in this model because the individual learns to avoid cognitive habits, patterns and styles that prevent them.